Per-transaction Certified Managed Package Limits

 How can you avoid Salesforce Governor Limits?

-- Do not have DML statements or SOQL queries inside of your FOR loop
+- Do not have DML statements or SOQL queries in our FOR loop

-- Try not to use SOQL or DML operations inside a loop
+- Try not to use SOQL or DML operations in the loop

-- Try to bulkify your code and your helper methods
+- Try to bulkify the code and helper methods

 - Streamline various triggers on the same object

-I hope by now, you have understood how Governor Limits in Apex work and how you can avoid them.
+I hope you now understand how governor limits work in Apex and how to avoid them.

-Prepare yourself for the industry by going through this Top Salesforce Interview Questions and Answers!
+Prepare yourself for the industry by going through these Top Salesforce Interview Questions and Answers!